carlosnakane/microfrontend-experiment/Readme.md

 > It's a WIP experiment to simulate an agnostic view render frontend

-This approach fits on projects where there are several teams working on separated modules and they don't need to compose fragmented views like [this](https://micro-frontends.org/).
+This approach fits in projects where there are several teams working on separated modules and they don't need to compose fragmented views like [this](https://micro-frontends.org/).
 This experiment doesn't aim explain the entire CI/CD cicle.

 Feel free to make questions and send PR's 👍